VRConservation/fbabook/_sources/chapters/ecivis.md

 :name: fin_report_details
 Financial report details
 ```
 For reimbursement requests, the box next to “Reimbursement Request” must be checked for the submittal to go through.
-The Financial Report Narrative is marked as mandatory, but it is unnecessary to enter extensive text here if there is nothing to report ({numre}`narrative`).
+The Financial Report Narrative is marked as mandatory, but it is unnecessary to enter extensive text here if there is nothing to report ({numref}`narrative`).
 A short sentence, such as “Activity Report submitted separately,” will suffice.

 ```{figure} /figures/ecivis/narrative.png
 :name: narrative